 The College of Education annually surveys the employers of program completers in the advanced program.
-The EPP administered the Grambling State University/Danielson Rubric for the 2022-2023 completers to five advanced employers.
-Of these five employers, we obtained two responses for a 40% response rate.
+The EPP administered the Grambling State University/Danielson Rubric for the 2023-2024 completers to ten advanced employers.
+Of these ten employers, we obtained six responses for a 60% response rate.

 The EPP administers the Grambling State University/Danielson Rubric to mentors/administrators within the state who have hired the EPP’s graduates.
 The survey is aligned on the ten InTASC Standards (considered to be the knowledge, skills, and dispositions expected of effective teachers), presented by the four domains: Planning and Preparation, The Classroom Environment, Instruction and Professional Responsibilities on a scale of one to four (1-Ineffective 2- Effective: Emerging 3 – Effective: Proficient 4 – Highly Effective).
 (See table attached for data from the Grambling State University/ Danielson Rubric)